Meir Katzenellenbogen

 Meir ben Isaac Katzenellenbogen (c.
-1482 – 12 January 1565) (also, Meir of Padua, or Maharam Padua, מאיר בן יצחק קצנלנבויגן) was a German rabbi born in Katzenelnbogen.
+1473 – 12 January 1565) (also, Meir of Padua, or Maharam Padua, מאיר בן יצחק קצנלנבויגן) was a German rabbi born in Katzenelnbogen.

 Biography

 Meïr ben Isaac, who was often called after his native town, was the founder of the Katzenellenbogen family.
-His mother Julia-Malka Luria was the granddaughter of Aaron Luria, founder of the Luria family and a descendant of Rashi.
+His mother Julia-Malka Luria was the granddaughter of Rabbi Aharon Luria, founder of the Luria family and his wife Rabbanit Miriam Shapira-Luria, who was a descendant of Rashi via his second daughter Miriam.
 After studying at Prague under the well-known casuist Jacob Pollak, he went to Padua and entered the yeshiva of Judah Minz, whose granddaughter, Hannah, he afterwards married.
 He succeeded his father-in-law, Abraham Minz, in the chief rabbinate of Padua, which office he held until his death on 12 January 1565 (epitaph below).
 He was the father of Samuel Judah Katzenellenbogen.

 Meïr was also nominal rabbi of Venice, where he went several times a year, but he had his fixed residence at Padua.
 Meïr was considered by his contemporaries a great authority on Talmudic and rabbinical matters, and many rabbis consulted him, among them: Moses Alashkar, Obadiah Sforno, and his relative Moses Isserles (who addressed him as "rabbi of Venice").
 It may be seen from his responsa (ninety in number, published by himself, with those of Judah Minz, under the title of She'elot u-Teshubot, Venice, 1553), as well as from those of Isserles, that he was disposed to be liberal in his decisions.
 Another indication of his leaning toward liberalism was his use in his responsa (Nos.
 38, 49, 72) of the civil names of the months, a thing not done by other rabbis of his time.